PyWiFeS/pywifes/docs/source/installation.rst

    .. code-block:: bash

       pip install .

+If you've installed the pipeline this way, you may need to unset your `PYTHONPATH` environment variable (or at least remove the path to the download directory from `PYTHONPATH`).

 3. Set the `PYWIFES_DIR` environment variable to the reference data directory in your installation folder:

    .. code-block:: bash